 Customer-centric companies think carefully about the customer experience and develop a customer-first culture to improve it.
 They overlay this culture with the tools and information everyone needs to make it easy to collaborate across teams and departments in the service of the customer.
-These same companies cultivate information transparency and celebrate team behavior.
+These same companies cultivate information transparency and celebrate team behaviour.

 Thousands of our customers are born digital and customer-first.
-For them, the challenge is one of formalizing the culture and collaboration tools as they scale.
+For them, the challenge is one of formalising the culture and collaboration tools as they scale.
 For thousands of larger companies, the issues are slightly different.
-They see immediate results, especially around NPS and CSAT scores when they formalize multidisciplinary teams dedicated to a location.
+They see immediate results, especially around NPS and CSAT scores when they formalise multidisciplinary teams dedicated to a location.
 This case study on T-Mobile shows how bringing together cross-functional teams delivers improved revenue, NPS scores, and customer retention.

 Make a plan with internal stakeholders to get started